christiannielsen98/DVML-P7/Code/CompetencyQuestions/externalKG_CQ.md

 ### Yago
-**Yago does not contain population data.**
+**Yago does not contain population data.
+This knowledge graph is not investigated further, because it does not satisfy our requirenments**

-## CQ 2: How many of 10 random cities from the yelp dataset are in both Wikidata and DBpedia?
+## CQ 2: How many of 10 random cities from the yelp dataset are in the external KG?
 ### How many of these cities have a population?
 \
 sample_dict_updated is a dictionary of 10 random cities from the yelp dataset.
 The keys are the city names and the values are the states.